 Some babies may be at risk for problems due to events during labor or delivery, or because they were born too early.
 In this case, your baby may need to go to the Neonatal Intensive Care Unit (NICU) for closer observation and examination.

 If this happens, we'll talk to you about why your baby needs extra care, and make sure you know what to expect.
-Our dedicated and experienced NICU team at Moanalua Medical Center includes neonatologists and neonatal nurse practitioners who will provide the highest quality care for your baby.
+Our dedicated and experienced NICU team at Moanalua Medical Center includes neonatologists and neonatal nurse practitioners.